apjklab/apjklab.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our work on DDRNet was presented at ISBI 2022 :sparkles:
+Our work on DDRNet was presented at ISBI 2022.